pranayvasani/pranayvasani.github.io/_posts/2025-01-15-Dictation.md

 Configure it how you wish and save your keystrokes.

-Just highlight the application or jeep it in focus where you want output of dictation to go and I must say quality is really good.
+Just highlight the application or keep it in focus where you want output of dictation to go and I must say quality is really good.

-It can also run commands pretty cool.
+It can also run commands, pretty cool!